 Curriculum - Track A (for radiation therapists)

-Students enrolled in the Master of Science degree program must take all courses in sequence per semester as a cohort (see sample degree plan tab).
+Students enrolled in the Medical Dosimetry Master of Science Program must take all courses in sequence per semester as a cohort (see sample degree plan tab).
 Courses are listed in order of enrollment.

 |DOS 514||Physics Fundamentals for Medical Dosimetrists||3|

 |DOS 525||Brachytherapy for Medical Dosimetrists||2|

 |DOS 711||Research Methods I||3|

 |DOS 771||Clinical Internship I||5|